 2. Stupid lack of planning.

-Even though there are people who will tell you not to organize until after the move, a lack of that kind of planning was the second most mentioned moving mistake from our participants.
+Even though there are people who will tell you not to organize until after the move, a lack of that kind of planning was the second most mentioned moving mistake from the memories of military spouses.

 3. Stupid emotional house buying.